brandcm/Pan_Selective_Sweeps/README.md

 # Pan Selective Sweeps
 This repository hosts code used in the manuscript titled "Soft sweeps predominate recent positive selection in bonobos (<i>Pan paniscus</i>) and chimpanzees (<i>Pan troglodytes</i>)" (Brand et al., in prep).

 The primary analysis of this paper addresses the question: to what extent do recently completed hard and soft sweeps occur in bonobo and chimpanzee genomes?
 We answer this question by training a convolutional neural network (CNN) per population using simulated data and then apply that classifier to empirical data.
 We used discoal (Kern and Schrider 2016) to generate simulated data and diploS/HIC (Kern and Schrider 2018) to conduct the rest of the analysis.
 I describe our approach step by step below.
+As there is already excellent documentation for both those programs, I provide detail here specific to this project.
+You may find it helpful to become familiar with discoal and diploS/HIC first before reading further.

 <b>1.
 Generate Simulated Data</b>